 When you rescue Chico and are told to place him down on the ground before extracting him onto the chopper, he will give you a cassette tape with important clues to finding Paz.
 If you decide to extract Chico without checking on him, the same cassette tape will slide down the chopper door and land on the ground, causing Snake to obtain it anyway during the cutscene.
 Almost doubles as an example of But Thou Must.

 If you've already unlocked the extra skins after the "Deja Vu" mission and complete it again, Miller will ask why you continue to take the quiz even though you've already obtained the bonuses.

 Diegetic Interface: Snake's iDroid is his in-universe map and menu screen.
 You can even bring it into your universe if you connect a tablet or smartphone to the game console.
 The downside is that it doesn't pause the game, so make sure you only check your map in a safe spot!

-Discontinuity Nod: During the Deja-Vu/Jamais-Vu mission, call Miller while viewing a marking for a non-Kojima Metal Gear game (i.e. Ghost Babel, Portable Ops) and he will feign ignorance about it.
+Discontinuity Nod: During the Déjà Vu/Jamais Vu mission, call Miller while viewing the logo for a non-Kojima directed Metal Gear game (i.e. Ghost Babel, Portable Ops) and he will feign ignorance about it.
 Trying to erase them with the special light will have no effect, causing Miller to remark "looks like that's nothing special."
-Strangely enough, this also applies to Rising even during the Jamais-Vu mission (which involves the player controlling the Rising incarnation of Raiden).
+Strangely enough, this also applies to Metal Gear Rising even during the Jamais Vu mission (which involves the player controlling the Metal Gear Rising incarnation of Raiden).